-Ever since YouTube got a local site in SA in 2010, one constantly hears that it’s a great way for young people to create their own content and earn money.
+Ever since YouTube became a local site in SA in 2010, people have heard that it’s an excellent way for young people to create their own content and earn money.

 But is it really that easy, asks Grethe Kemp?